 3. Primary Purpose

 What’s the primary purpose of your cruise?
 Are you on a quest to be an A-1 photographer?
 If you are, then your best option would be shooting the pictures from a 360-degree angle on the public deck.
-You can pick a cabin without a balcony, and choose to be exposed to the panoramic view in the public deck outside your cabin.
+You can pick a cabin without a balcony and choose to be exposed to the panoramic view on the public deck outside your cabin.

 If your primary purpose is to spend quality time with your family or friends, then having a veranda to lounge in and relax privately is a wonderful idea.